Assessing food systems and diets quality in Brazil

 Nutrition in Brazil

-The Global Panel, in partnership with Embrapa, has organised a high-level event that brings together the research community and policy-makers to identify policies and actions of agricultural research to improve diet quality, nutrition and health outcomes in Brazil.
+The Global Panel, in partnership with Embrapa, has organised a high-level event that brought together the research community and policy-makers to identify policies and actions of agricultural research to improve diet quality, nutrition and health outcomes in Brazil.

 Policy brief - South American launch